Butterfly Center asks judge to stop Texas border wall

 By NOMAAN MERCHANT

-HOUSTON (AP) - The nonprofit National Butterfly Center has asked a federal judge to stop border wall activity on its property as the Trump administration gears up to build new barriers in South Texas and may soon win funding for more.
+HOUSTON (AP) - The nonprofit National Butterfly Center has asked a federal judge to stop border wall activity on its property as the Trump administration gears up to build new walls and fencing in South Texas and may soon win funding for more.

-The government says it will start this month on the first of 33 miles (53 kilometers) of new walls and fencing.
+CBP has announced it will start this month on the first of 33 miles (53 kilometers) of new walls and fencing in South Texas' Rio Grande Valley.
 Congress funded construction last year.

-Congressional negotiators trying to avoid a second government shutdown reached an agreement Monday to fund an additional 55 miles (88 kilometers) of barriers in the Rio Grande Valley.
+And more construction may soon be funded.
+Congressional negotiators trying to avoid another government shutdown reached an agreement Monday to fund an additional 55 miles (88 kilometers) of barriers in the Rio Grande Valley.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.